 Some of the best Kings Canyon Walks

 There are 2 main walks.
-A short and easy walk along the creek bed and the main one the Kings Canyon Rim Walk.
+It is a short and easy walk along the creek bed and the Kings Canyon Rim Walk’s main one.
 It’s a 6km walk to suit all fitness levels.
-There is only a short climb to the rim, it takes a few minutes though and then the walk is easy.
-It takes 3 to 4 hours to walk on a loop, depending on how long you stop along your way you can stay spend hours there.
-To fully enjoy this walk it’s better to start early in the morning, 6-30-7.00am would it be ideal to see the sun rising and shining on the red sandstone walls of the Kings Canyon.
+There is only a short climb to the rim.
+It takes a few minutes, though and then the walk is easy.
+It takes 3 to 4 hours to walk on a loop.

-Here you can learn more about the Kings Canyon Rim Walk.
+Here more details about the Kings Canyon Rim Walk.

-Besides the Rim Walk which is the highlight of the place there one more walk worth considering if you plan a longer Kings Canyon Tour: the Giles Track 22km overnight walk with camping facilities en route.
-For more information, you can click on this link to view the map of all Kings Canyon walks.
+Besides the Rim Walk, which is the highlight of the place, there one more walk worth considering if you plan a longer Kings Canyon Tour: the Giles Track 22km overnight walk with camping facilities en route.
+You can click on this link to view the map of all Kings Canyon walks for more information.

 Where to Stay at Kings Canyon